Mobile-first crisis communications in Dublin, OH

 The City of Dublin, OH has executed an integrated, mobile-first communications strategy in the face of the constantly-evolving coronavirus crisis.
 This has included regular, consistent updates to its website, Alexa Skill and social media accounts, as well as adding a ‘CORONAVIRUS’ button to its GoDublin app.

-Dublin, OH (population ~42,000) is located just outside Columbus, OH.
-In the face of the COVID-19 epidemic, effective citizen communications have become an absolute must, and the City of Dublin knew it needed expand and enhance its communications with residents.
-The situation continues to change day-to-day, from updated CDC guidelines to local shelter-in-place orders, and residents crave information on their city’s situation and what they need to do to stay safe.
-Both sweeping change and urgent need require cities to take innovative approaches to sharing information with citizens.
+The situation continues to change in Dublin, Oh (population ~42,000) day-to-day, from updated CDC guidelines to local shelter-in-place orders, with residents seeking information on the city’s situation and what they need to do to stay safe.
+Effective citizen communications have become a must, requiring cities to take innovative approaches to share information with citizens.

-The City of Dublin, OH used/is using an integrated, mobile-first communications strategy to address this/these challenge(s).
+The City of Dublin, OH has executed an integrated, mobile-first communications strategy to better inform and update its residents.

 All of the city's communication platforms are mobile-friendly, because that’s where many of residents access information.
 The city's GoDublin app is a portal for residents to seek information, request services and read updated, trustworthy news sources.The city is integrating the GoDublin app into most City operations.